lordfeck/burnsrv_ts/util/testcfg/README.md

 * Output CSV will be found (by default) in the `./results/` directory.

+* You may run `./testrinner.sh -k` to kill a test in progress and reset the system.

 ## Assumptions:

 * `tcpdump` is installed on both the local and remote systems.